alanazip/alanazip/README.md

 ### 🌱 **[Riquezas da Floresta](https://github.com/alanazip/riquezasdafloresta)**
 An e-commerce platform dedicated to promoting and selling sustainably sourced products from the Brazilian forests.
 Discover natural goods that support local communities and the conservation of biodiversity. **Technologies used**: JavaScript, CSS3.
-> 🌳 Building solutions as sustainable as a Minecraft forest!

 ![JavaScript](https://skillicons.dev/icons?i=js)
 ![CSS3](https://skillicons.dev/icons?i=css)